10 Simple Rules for a No Spend Challenge

 What is a No Spend Challenge?

-Before we get into the nitty gritty of the rules, download this free no spend challenge worksheet, calendar, and step-by-step directions to help you personalize the rules and goals for your challenge.
-Just enter your info to get the no spend challenge guide PDF:
+Before we get into the nitty gritty of the no spend challenge rules, download this free no spend challenge printable, calendar, and step-by-step directions to help you personalize the rules and goals for your challenge.
+Just enter your info to get the no spend challenge PDF:

 Now that you’ve grabbed your free worksheets, read through the rules below, grab a pen, and get to planning your own personal no spend challenge!